BA Social Studies: Additional Needs

 - Pupil Support Worker for Pupils with Additional Learning Needs

 - Supervised Contact Worker – Social Services

-- Administration in voluntary organisations
+- Administration in voluntary organizations

 - Support Worker – Children with learning difficulties